aalexander3/youtube-example-app/README.md

 There is an example API response in YoutubeContainer.js

-When building app with students, try to follow something along the lines of the steps described in *Fullstack React* for building any React application
+Try to follow something along the lines of the steps described in *Fullstack React* for building any React application

 1. Break the app into components
 2. Build a static version of the app